British Seahorse Survey

 The British Seahorse Survey (BSS) was set up in 1994 by The Seahorse Trust founder Neil Garrick-Maidment and is the longest-running continuous survey of its kind in the world it would not be possible without the input of so many volunteers.

-In 2008, both British seahorses were protected as named species under the Wildlife and Countryside Act (1981 as amended) as a direct result of our survey work and the WSD.
-This was as a result and the hard work of, the 5,000+ volunteers who have helped us since the start of the survey.
-We owe them a massive vote of thanks for all their hard work.
+In 2008, both British seahorses were protected as named species under the Wildlife and Countryside Act (1981 as amended) as a direct result of our survey work and the NSD.
+This resulted from the hard work of over 5,000+ volunteers who have helped us since the start of the survey.

 We still need to gather more data about British seahorses, so if you find one, please let us know so that we can build more information on their ecology and behaviour.
 This is to make sure we have this amazing ‘little horse of the sea’ around our shores for many years to come.